-Departing from Reykjavik, this tour of South Iceland and Jökulsárlón glacier lagoon takes us across lush farmlands along the coast past waterfalls, glaciers and black sands to the stunning Jökulsárlón glacier lagoon.
-After a night at Gerði Country Hotel and exploring its serene surroundings, we visit Vatnajökull glacier, stop at a seaside village and visit one, last breathtaking waterfall on the way home
+The two days South Coast & Glacier Lagoon Tour lets you visit the South of Iceland, together with the Jökulsárlón glacier lagoon, along the coast past waterfalls, glaciers, and black sand beaches.
+After spending a night at Gerði Country Hotel, and exploring its serene surroundings, you will visit Vatnajökull glacier, stop at a seaside village, and visit one, last breathtaking waterfall on the way home.

-From Reykjavik, the tour takes us across Hellisheiði heath, past Mt.
+The first day of the South Coast & Glacier Lagoon Tour starts from Reykjavik.
+The tour takes you across Hellisheiði heath, passing the Mt.
 Hengill volcano, an active central volcano with an enormous magma chamber that drives some of Iceland’s geothermal power plants.

-From Hellisheiði we descend into the southern lowlands, travelling past the greenhouse village of Hveragerði and through Selfoss, the service hub of South Iceland.
-We carry on through the farmlands of the Flói area and over a bridge spanning Iceland’s longest river, Þjórsá, as we enter the village Hvolsvöllur for a short refreshment break.
+From Hellisheiði you descend into the southern lowlands, traveling past the greenhouse village of Hveragerði and through Selfoss, the service hub of South Iceland.
+You will carry on through the farmlands of the Flói area and over a bridge spanning Iceland’s longest river, Þjórsá, as you enter the village Hvolsvöllur for a short refreshment break.

-East of Hvolsvöllur on the horizon looms the infamous Eyjafjallajökull glacier-volcano, whose 2010 eruption and subsequent ash cloud paralysed much of Europe’s airspace for nearly a week.
+East of Hvolsvöllur on the horizon looms the infamous Eyjafjallajökull glacier-volcano, whose 2010 eruption and subsequent ash cloud paralyzed much of Europe’s airspace for nearly a week.

-Our next stop is Skógafoss; a powerful waterfall visitors can walk right up to and considered by many to be one of Iceland’s most impressive.
-Afterwards, we pass Mýrdalsjökull glacier, the formidable Mt.
-Katla volcano, the expansive sand plains of Mýrdalssandur and finally the enormous Eldgjárhraun lava field.
-From there we enter Skeiðarársandur plains, a vast, desolate area of black, volcanic sands between Skeiðarárjökull glacier and the sea.
+The next stop of the South Coast & Glacier Lagoon Tour is at Skógafoss waterfall, a powerful waterfall visitors can walk right up to and considered by many to be one of Iceland’s most impressive.
+Afterward, the tour passes Mýrdalsjökull glacier, the formidable Mt.
+Katla volcano, the expansive sand plains of Mýrdalssandur sand beach, and finally coming to the enormous Eldgjárhraun lava field.
+From there you will enter Skeiðarársandur plains, a vast, desolate area of black, volcanic sands between Skeiðarárjökull glacier and the sea.

-Emerging from these dramatic landscapes, we reach the eye-popping Jökulsárlón glacier lagoon.
+Emerging from these dramatic landscapes, you reach the eye-popping Jökulsárlón glacier lagoon.
 The roughly 18-square-km lagoon is packed with huge pieces of ice cleaved from the glacier and majestically floating towards the sea.
-We’ll spend a good amount of time exploring the lagoon and its black sand shores where seals are commonly seen.
-The optional boat tour, available seasonally, also takes place during this time.
-(Please note, the boat tour must be booked *in advance* during the check-out process.)
+You will spend enough time exploring the lagoon and its black sand shores where seals are commonly seen.
+The optional boat tour, available seasonally, also takes place during this time.*

-From Jökulsárlón, guests are shuttled to Gerði Country Hotel, our nearby accommodations for the night where dinner is available for purchase.
-On clear, winter nights the hotel’s remote location is ideal to view the Northern Lights if they appear.
+From Jökulsárlón glacier lagoon, you will be shuttled to Gerði Country Hotel, our nearby accommodations for the night where dinner is available for purchase.
+Tip - on clear, winter nights the hotel’s remote location is ideal to view the Northern Lights if they appear.

-After breakfast (included), a local guide will take us to the edge of Vatnajökull glacier at Þröng to see the breathtaking views at the foot of one of Europe’s largest glaciers.
-Afterwards, we’ll return to Jökulsárlón for one, last look around before we start back, stopping in the seaside village of Vík where dinner is available for purchase.
+The second day of the South Coast & Glacier Lagoon Tour starts with breakfast.
+After breakfast, a local guide will take you to the edge of Vatnajökull glacier at Þröng to see the breathtaking views at the foot of one of Europe’s largest glaciers.
+From the Vatnajökull glacier you will return to Jökulsárlón glacier lagoon for one, last look around before head back to Reykjavik, stopping in the seaside village of Vík area where dinner is available for purchase.

-Our last stop on is arguably the most picturesque waterfall in Iceland.
-At 60 meters tall Seljalandsfoss cascades down from ancient sea cliffs into a shallow pool.
+The last stop of the South Coast & Glacier Lagoon Tour is arguably the most picturesque waterfall in Iceland.
+Majestic 60 meters tall Seljalandsfoss waterfall cascades down from ancient sea cliffs into a shallow pool.
 Weather permitting, visitors can walk behind the waterfall, which makes for some fantastic photo ops with spectacular views out to the countryside.